Lambda Ophiuchi: System

 The system can be divided in three pairs and is in a hierarchical architecture, with orbits inside others.
-The inner pair is made up of the components Aa and Ab, which take about one month to complete an orbit around each other and are separated by 0.32 astronomical units.
+The inner pair is made up of the components Aa and Ab, which take 41.93 to complete an orbit around each other and are separated by 0.368 astronomical units.
 It has a combined visual magnitude of 4.18.
 The primary is an A-type main-sequence star, with a class of A0V, indicating that it is generating energy through core hydrogen fusion.
 It has about 2.45 times the Sun's radius and an effective temperature of 9,550 K, giving it the blue-white hue typical of early A-type stars.
 The secondary is slightly cooler and smaller, with 1.56 times the Sun's radius and an effective temperature of 7,710 K. This temperature is close to the dividing line between F and A-type stars and give it a white hue.

-The A-B system has an orbital period of 192 years, a physical separation of 48 AU and an eccentricity of 0.611.
+The A-B system has an orbital period of 129.5 years, a physical separation of 46.1 AU and an eccentricity of 0.623.
 The secondary, component B, of magnitude 5.22, is also an A-type main-sequence star, with a spectral class A4V.
 It is 1.73 times as large as the Sun and has an effective temperature of 8,330 K, giving it the white hue of A-type stars.

 Component C is magnitude 11.0 and lies at an angular separation of 119 arcsecond from the A-B pair, translating to 6,370 astronomical units at its distance.
-It has a common proper motion and is at approximately the same distance as the other two stars, although any orbit would last for hundreds of thousands of years.
+Any orbit would last for hundreds of thousands of years.
+It has a common proper motion and is at approximately the same distance as the other stars.
 It has a mass 62% of the Sun's, a radius 58% of the Sun's, a temperature of about 4,157 K, and 9% of the Sun's luminosity.
 It has an estimated spectral type of K6.